Partnership Buyout and Dispute Valuation Services

 Standard of Value and Governing Documents

 Florida partnership and LLC statutes impose a “fair value” standard in certain statutory dissociation and oppression actions, while buy-sell agreements may specify “fair market value” — with or without minority or marketability discounts.
 The difference between these standards can represent tens or hundreds of thousands of dollars in the same company.
-Counsel must identify the controlling standard before any valuation work begins.
+Owners, counsel, and advisors should identify the controlling standard before valuation work begins.
 Joey Friedman CPA can assist in interpreting how a particular agreement’s valuation provisions will interact with applicable law.

 Valuation Date Disputes